 The lack of pay transparency and demands for payslips and pay history places job applicants, particularly women and black people, at a disadvantage.

-If the Constitution states ‘Everybody is entitled to fair labour practice,’ PaySlipBanSA wants to know why unfair conditions prevail for job seekers?
+The Constitution states ‘Everybody is entitled to fair labour practice,’ PaySlipBanSA wants to lobby for fair labour market conditions for job seekers.

 Compensation and sustainability are essential considerations for job seekers.
 They need to know they’re not applying for a position they can’t afford to take.
 If employers and recruiters are ambiguous about pay in adverts, Pay Slip Ban SA questions how they entrench fairness as enshrined in the Constitution.

 What do they do to prevent unfair information advantages and exchanges?

 Recruitment is such an important labour market function!